Assassin Bug: The Kind of Insect You Want in Your Garden

 Photo: istockphoto.com

 The insect realm is rife with creepy-crawlies, be they smelly stink bugs, sneaky weevils, or simply slimy cockroaches.
 Yet certain bugs are capable of wreaking havoc in the garden, destroying harvests and stripping colorful blooms.
-If you spend time and money using chemical insecticides to banish bugs, you’ve probably learned to spot such culprits as aphids, squash bugs, and tomato worms—but you might not know about beneficial insects that prey on these pests.
+If you spend time and money using chemical insecticides to banish bugs, you’ve probably learned to spot culprits such as aphids, squash bugs, and tomato hornworms—but you might not know about beneficial insects that prey on these pests.
 Like characters in an espionage novel, there’s a whole class of assassin bugs lying in wait to wallop destructive insects.
-Keep reading to learn all about them!

 Photo: istockphoto.com

-If you’re wondering if assassin or kissing bugs are present in your garden, here are some of their most identifiable characteristics:
+If you’re wondering if the bugs in your garden are assassin bugs, look for these identifiable characteristics:

-• Their most obvious aspect is the rostrum, a sharp, three-segmented, hollow beak.
+• These insects have a rostrum, which is a sharp, three-segmented, hollow beak.

-• As adults, their body can range from about ½ to 1¼ inch in length.
+• As adults, their bodies range from about ½ to 1¼ inches in length.

 • Many are brown, gray, or black, although some are brightly colored or have bright red, orange, or green areas on their bodies.